Auto-Broker-Magic.com

 Features and Pricing

-(See Also: Best New Honda CR-Z Deals)
+(See Also: How To Get The Best New Honda Deal)

 The edgy looking 2011 Honda CR-Z is a surprisingly fun-driving and peppy hybrid that just may carve out a unique and potentially very popular new car segment.
 You see, it's a hybrid with "attitude" in a class dominated by vehicles with fairly "ho-hum" performance abilities.